Brunswick Four: Toronto Police Officers Charged with Assault

 Later, The Royal Commission on Toronto Police Practices ordered the three to appear and Murphy and Elizabeth gave testimony.
 Potts (now Rosen) moved to Vancouver and refused to participate.

 Pat Murphy died in 2003.
 Heather Elizabeth (Lamar Van Dyke) lives in Seattle and Adrienne Potts (Rosen) lives with her family in Toronto.

+Toronto Police Services Apology

+On November 2, 2024 Chief Demkiw of the Toronto Policy Service apologized to the Brunswick Four at a Serving with Pride Gala.